TheFox/phpchat/README.md

 	`make`

 3. You must forward TCP port 25000 (default) on your modem to your computer.
 After the chat has been started once there will be a `settings.yml`.
 Edit this file to change the incoming port.
-After changing the settings file you must restart PHPChat.
+After changing the settings file you must restart the chat.

 ## ToDo
 - Hashcash on connect. [link_1](http://en.wikipedia.org/wiki/Hashcash) | [link_2](https://en.bitcoin.it/wiki/Hashcash)